 Read more about a Windhoek safari.

-Once the forgotten frontier of Southern Africa, the Caprivi Strip has shed its notorious past and has emerged as one of the region's top wildlife destinations.
+Once the forgotten frontier of Southern Africa, the Caprivi Strip (newly renamed as the Zambezi Region) has shed its notorious past and has emerged as one of the region's top wildlife destinations.
 Much of the Caprivi is taken up by conservation areas and it offers a wetland experience second only to the great Okavango Delta.
 Stay at one of the excellent lodges in the area and go on guided game drives and river cruises - it's a great destination to tick off elephant, buffalo, hippo and many antelope species and it's where to go in Namibia for the country's best bird watching.

 Read more about a Caprivi safari.